bakpakin/Fennel/reference.md

 ### `tail!`

-The `tail!` form asserts that its argument is called in a tail position.
-You can use this when using tail calls to recurse over large data sets in a way that might not be obvious; that way if the code is changed so that the recursive call is no longer a tail call, it will cause a compile error instead of overflowing the stack on large data sets.
+Tail calls will be optimized automatically.
+However, the `tail!` form asserts that its argument is called in a tail position.
+You can use this when the code depends on tail call optimization; that way if the code is changed so that the recursive call is no longer in the tail position, it will cause a compile error instead of overflowing the stack later on large data sets.

 ```fennel
 (fn process-all [data i]